jeremiemartinez/jeremiemartinez.github.com/_posts/2015-11-05-truth-android.md

 First of all, Fest does not seem to be maintained anymore.
 It did not even migrate from GoogleCode that will soon close its doors.
 So it is not a real option.

-About AssertJ, it is a great framework that I have been using a lot in all my tests.
+About AssertJ, it is a great framework that was originally forked from Fest.
+I have been using a lot in all my tests.
 It works perfectly.
 However, Truth does the exact same things **AND** more...

 ### Easily extensible